 Mission Services’ Afterschool Meal Program applies a strengths-based, youth-led approach to community food security.
 Opened in 2016, the program offers bagged lunches for youth, a drop-in hot meal program for 85 children and youth each weekday, as well as special workshops and activities around healthy eating for parents.
 Our goal is to improve access to healthy food in order to enhance health outcomes among young people and their families in our neighbourhood.

-Funding for Mission Services’ Afterschool Meal Program comes from individual donations in the community as well as the Mischa Weisz Foundation, Charity of Hope, The Children’s Fund, 100 Men Who Give a Damn, and the City of Hamilton’s City Enrichment Fund.
+Funding for Mission Services’ Afterschool Meal Program comes from individual donations in the community as well as the Mischa Weisz Foundation, Charity of Hope, The Children’s Fund, 100 Men Who Give a Damn, the City of Hamilton’s City Enrichment Fund, and TransCanada Corporation.

 LEAF is an anti-violence program for women and children who have been exposed to domestic violence and is run in collaboration with Mission Services, Good Shepherd and Catholic Family Services.
 Domestic violence can be physical, sexual, psychological, emotional and/or economic.
 We work with families that have experienced all types of violence/abuse.